 Getting the stamp of approval and formalising DotActiv’s EVP Statement

-After receiving feedback from our representative sample, we now had to ensure we got the final stamp of approval by those who steered the ship and represented their teams on a managerial level - the cross-functional management team.
+After receiving feedback from our representative sample, we now had to ensure we got the final stamp of approval from those who steered the ship and represented their teams on a managerial level - the cross-functional management team.
 After we sent the exact same statement to our cross-functional management team, they also agreed with the statement and were happy to give it the final approval.

 Our last step was to inform the rest of the company and make it public which we did by publishing the article you’re busy reading right now!